Lukabaramishvili/application_assignment/readme.md

 Clone it on your machine using following command in your terminal: $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY

 ## Installation and Running
-- It is required to have node.js installed
+Make sure node.js is installed in your computer

 1. cd into the clone repository
 2. npm install